What Is Home Insurance and Is It Compulsory?

-You’ve likely heard of it before, but perhaps it’s something you’ve overlooked.
-Today, we’re going to cover everything you need to know about home insurance in Singapore.
+You’ve probably heard of it, but maybe never got round to sorting it out.
+Today, we’re covering everything you need to know about home insurance in Singapore.

 But First, What Is Fire Insurance?

-Before we get into home insurance, it’s important to understand fire insurance, as it forms the foundation of most home insurance policies.
+Before we get into home insurance, it helps to understand fire insurance, since it’s the base that most home insurance policies build on.

 Fire insurance primarily covers the internal building structures, fittings, and fixtures.
 It’s designed to protect homeowners from the high costs of repair works in the event of a fire.